 The House of Lords proposed a number of changes to this but they were dismissed when the proposals came back to the House of Commons.
-A concession was made that people in supported "exempt" accommodation would not be adversely affected by this.
+A concession was made that people in supported or sheltered accommodation would not be adversely affected by this.

 Clarification on this has not yet been given but at the Learning Disability Alliance Scotland we are worried that this concession is much less than it at first appears.